bnizz/cet/README.md

 Besides adding the addon files to CET directory in your addons folder, and the CET.dll to your root WoW folder, you probably also need to update your dlls.txt file adding CET.dll, aand you might also need to tag the dll in turtle wow launcher.
 You also need to create a Google Translate API key in order to make translations work.

 If this doesn't work for you sorry - I hope to improve it, but I usually don't have a lot of free time.
 Feel free to fork it and make it better.
+I added some additional AI slop which aims to help with deploying the addon and also setting up the translate API key.
+These 2 sections (Google Cloud Translation API Setup & Deployment Guide) should be all you need to actually use the solution.

 Onwards with the rest of the README slop.